pyOpenSci/software-peer-review/open-source-software-submissions/editors-guide.md

 # Guide for Editors

+Thank you for your time in serving as an editor for a PyOpenSci package!
+An editor for pyOpenSci should have the following experience:

+* They should have completed a review for atleast 1 package for pyOpenSci.
+* They should have some experience with the open source software for scientific Python community be it maintaining or contributing to packages, or being involved in the community in some way.

 ## Get Started Checklist

 Follow the checklist below when serving as an editor for a package submitted to pyOpenSci for review.

-#### 1. Tag the Submission & Ensure You Have Sufficient Information From The Author
+### 1. Tag the Submission

 Once you begin the review process as an editor:

 * Tag the submission issue with the `2/seeking-reviewer(s)` tag.
 * Check the comment submission by the author to ensure that mandatory parts of submission template are complete.
-  - If elements are not commplete, direct authors toward filling in any missing pieces.
+  - If elements are not complete, direct authors toward filling in any missing pieces.

-#### 2. Check the Package for Basic Infrastructure

-- Make sure that the package contains a basic testing framework and CI setup required by PyOpenSci.
-This avoids additional and redundant reviewer time.
-- Also skim the package for sufficient documentation, style, and basic linting

-#### 3. Next, Add a Comment With the Editor Checks
+### 2. Complete Editor Checks

 Once the above is complete you are ready to add editor checks to the issue.
+The goal of this step is to ensure that the package is ready to be reviewed.
+Following through with this step will ensure that we are using our volunteer reviewer time effectively.

 - Add a comment to the issue that contains a copy of the Editor Checks template (see below) filled out with your response to the checks that begin the review.
 - In this comment you will add reviewers and the review deadline date once you have reviewers assigned (see below)